AlvaroRodriguezDelRio/Curta_metagenomics/README.md

 First step is to ask for an account in Curta.
 You can do that here: https://ssl2.cms.fu-berlin.de/fu-berlin/en/sites/high-performance-computing/PM_Zugang-beantragen/index.html

-Also, before starting, clone this repository to the directory where you want to perform the analysis, using:
+Also, clone this repository to the directory where you want to perform the analysis (preferably in your /scratch/user_name directory), using:

 ```
 git clone https://github.com/AlvaroRodriguezDelRio/Curta_metagenomics.git